-During 2019, the Guarantee Fund invested cash funds under bond mandates in 0-5-year mortgage bonds.
-At 31 December 2019, the Fund had invested DKK 6,999 million.
-The average duration of the bonds at the end of 2019 was 2.89 years, and interest rate risk in the event of a 1% change in the level of interest rates was determined to be DKK 203 million (2018: DKK 122 million).
+During 2018-2020, the Deposit Guarantee Fund invested cash funds under bond mandates in 0-5-year mortgage bonds.
+As of 31 December 2020, the Fund had invested DKK 8,136 million.
+The average duration of the bonds at the end of 2020 was 2.98 years, and interest rate risk in the event of a 1% change in the level of interest rates was determined to be DKK 244 million (2019: DKK 203 million).

-The Guarantee Fund is mainly funded by the Guarantee Fund's own assets.
-Additional funding is available by means of Finansiel Stabilitet's access to state-funded re-lending.
+The Deposit Guarantee Fund is mainly funded by the Deposit Guarantee Fund's own assets.
+Additional funding is available by means of Finansiel Stabilitet's access to state-funded relending.